schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

      0.10      0.00      0.80      0.20      0.05      0.40      0.65
 ```

-Of course as before we can assign the result to a new variable as well. use `?c`, notice that the signature can accept a parameter `use.names` that has a default value `TRUE`.
+Of course, as before, we can assign the result to a new variable as well.
+Use `?c`, notice that the signature can accept a parameter `use.names` that has a default value `TRUE`.
 This is why our index names were preserved